kognise/obsidian-aviation/FAR/Volume 3/H Schools and other certificated agencies/0141 Pilot schools.md

 \(a\) The holder of a pilot school certificate or a provisional pilot school certificate may not make any statement relating to its certification and ratings that is false or designed to mislead any person contemplating enrollment in that school.

-\(b\) The holder of a pilot school certificate or a provisional pilot school certificate may not advertise that the school is certificated unless it clearly differentiates between courses that have been approved under part 141 of this chapter and those that have not been approved under part 141 of this chapter.
+\(b\) The holder of a pilot school certificate or a provisional pilot school certificate may not advertise that the school is certificated unless it clearly differentiates between courses that have been approved under [[Volume 3/H Schools and other certificated agencies/0141 Pilot schools.md|part 141 of this chapter]] and those that have not been approved under [[Volume 3/H Schools and other certificated agencies/0141 Pilot schools.md|part 141 of this chapter]].

 \(c\) The holder of a pilot school certificate or a provisional pilot school certificate must promptly remove: